Wuki: Career

-On August 3, 2011, after touring extensively for many years with his band Innerpartysystem, the band announced in an e-mail to fans that they were to be going on an indefinite hiatus; the band has not reformed since.
-Barman moved to Denver, CO and began producing and performing under the moniker Wuki.
+On August 3, 2011, after touring extensively for many years as guitarist and synth player in electronic rock band Innerpartysystem, the band announced that they were to be going on an indefinite hiatus; the band has not performed since.
+Barman moved to Denver, Colorado, and began producing and performing under the moniker Wuki.
 One of his first gigs as Wuki was hosting the late night radio show E-Lven on Denver's 93.3 FM.

-Wuki has since gone on to grow his solo project into the globally recognizable name it is today, racking up over 45 million streams across all platforms to-date for his music.
+Wuki has since gone on to grow his solo project into a globally recognizable name, racking up over 121 million streams across all platforms through 2023.

-Delivering his first-ever self release as Wuki in 2012 with a four-track EP called ‘Something For Everyone Vo.
-1’, he continued to produce memorable tracks in the years to follow, including ‘Diwali’, ‘Buffalo Bass’, ‘Jungle Funk’ and ‘That’s Right’.
-In 2015, Wuki gained worldwide recognition for his remix of RL Grime and Big Sean's 2015 hit ‘Kingpin’, that quickly shot the producer to the top of the charts.
-After releasing a substantial amount of music on notable imprints such as OWSLA, Main Course, Mad Decent, Fool's Gold, Ultra, Wuki wanted to take full-creative control over his own music and develop his own brand.
-He set up his own record label Wukileaks, a platform he uses for releasing edits and supporting friends that have clocked up millions of streams to date.
+Delivering his first-ever self release as Wuki in 2012 with a four-track EP called Something For Everyone Vol. 1, he released the singles "Diwali", "Buffalo Bass", "Jungle Funk" and "That’s Right".
+In 2015, Wuki gained recognition for his remix of RL Grime and Big Sean's 2015 hit "Kingpin".
+After releasing music on imprints such as Owsla, Main Course, Mad Decent, Fool's Gold, and Ultra, in 2018n Wuki set up his own record label, Wukileaks.

-Wuki's hit remixes and bootleg edits caught the eyes of industry heavyweights including Skrillex, Miley Cyrus, Selena Gomez, The Chainsmokers, Anna Lunoe, Zeds Dead, Diplo among many others, with the latter offering Wuki his own monthly radio show, Wukileaks Wednesdays, on Diplo's Revolution.
+Wuki's hit remixes and bootleg edits caught the eyes of artists including Skrillex, Miley Cyrus, Selena Gomez, The Chainsmokers, Anna Lunoe, Zeds Dead, and Diplo, with the latter offering Wuki his own monthly radio show, Wukileaks Wednesdays, on Diplo's Revolution.

-He was nominated for best remix at the 62nd Annual Grammy Award for the remix of Mother's Daughter.
+Wuki was nominated for Best Remixed Recording at the 62nd Annual Grammy Awards for his remix of Miley Cyrus's "Mother's Daughter".
+His 2019 single "Better" with Valentino Khan and Roxanne was a top trend on TikTok in 2020.
+His single "Throw It" was featured in the 2020 Netflix film Work It, starring Sabrina Carpenter.

-He started off 2020 with a 16-date North American tour ‘Ro Sham Bo’ and four-track EP of the same name alongside fellow electronic visionary Nitti Gritti, giving both artists the chance to flex their energetic DJ styles and masterful production.
-At the end of 2020, he's set to release his first album ever, signed to HARD Records.
+On January 24, 2020, he and Nitti Gritti released the EP Ro Sham Bo.
+He started off the year with a 16-date North American tour, also called ‘Ro Sham Bo’.

+On March 12, 2021, he released his debut album, WukiWorld, on HARD Recs.
+It features appearances from Diplo, Shaquille O'Neal, Juvenile, Yung Baby Tate, and Smokepurpp.

+In 2023, Wuki teamed up with Lee Foss to remix Cheryl Lynn's 1978 disco single "Got to Be Real".
+This followed his 2022 remix of Stevie Nicks' 1981 single "Edge of Seventeen", which reached number 1 on the UK Shazam Dance Charts.
+His 2023 single "Sunshine (My Girl)" incorporates elements of "My Girl" by The Temptations.
+This was followed by his 2023 Sunshine Tour across North America.
+He also performed that year at Red Rocks, Sunset, Shambhala, and HARD Summer.